 The only evidence left at the scene was a baseball cap found on the ground outside the car.
 It wasn’t Council’s, according to his brother.
 He rarely wore hats.

-Richelle Starling, a Logistical Technical Service Officer the with Jacksonville Sheriff’s Office Cold Case Unit, said the baseball cap was sent to the Florida Department of Law Enforcement for DNA testing but no DNA evidence was found.
+Richelle Starling, a Logistical Technical Service Officer with the Jacksonville Sheriff’s Office Cold Case Unit, said the baseball cap was sent to the Florida Department of Law Enforcement for DNA testing but no DNA evidence was found.

 Starling also informed that, in 2012, the case was given a DNA grant to test the baseball cap again with different and more updated DNA technology.
 Again, nothing was found.